mas-bandwidth/reliable/README.md

 # Source Code

-This repository holds the reference implementation of reliable in C.
+This repository holds the implementation of reliable in C.

 Other reliable implementations include: